-Understanding Form I-9: A Simple Guide for Employers and Employees
+Understanding Form I-9: A Guide for Employers and Employees

 Form I-9, also known as the Employment Eligibility Verification form, is an essential document used to confirm the identity and employment authorization of individuals hired in the United States.
 This form is required by all U.S. employers for both U.S. citizens and foreign workers who are authorized to work in the country.